tangshuang/.datamanager.js/readme.md

 It means all components will use this options when they initialize.

-Notice: if you use `setConfig` after a initailiztion, you will find the previous instances have no change, and the behind instances will use new config.
+Notice: if you use `config` after a initailiztion, you will find the previous instances have no change, and the behind instances will use new config.

 ## Shared datasource